-Ten faculty members are elected to two-year rotating terms as faculty representation on board committees.
-They will meet immediately after faculty elections and elect a chair, who will be responsible for seeing that representatives from this group attend board committee meetings as follows: two to the Board Committee on Finance, two to the Board Committee on Academic and Student Affairs, one to the Board Committee on Facilities, one to the Board Committee on Information Technology, one to the Board Committee on Institutional Advancement, one to the Board Committee on Investment, one to the Board Committee on Mission Integration, and one to the Board Committee on Enrollment Management and Marketing.
+Seven faculty members are elected to two-year rotating terms as faculty representation on board committees.
+They will meet immediately after faculty elections and elect a chair, who will be responsible for seeing that one representative from this group attend each of the following board committees: Board Committee on Finance, Board Committee on Academic and Student Affairs, Board Committee on Infrastructure, Board Committee on Advancement, Board Committee on Investment, Board Committee on Mission Integration, and Board Committee on Enrollment Management and Marketing.
 Those serving on the Board Committee on Finance will not serve concurrently on the Planning and Budget Committee.
 Faculty service on board committees is considered light load service.